iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 focused specifically on setting up the Vertiq module, the only additional peripheral that is used along with the flight controller is a safety switch.

 The Vertiq 81-08 is powered through its XT-60 connector from a benchtop power supply.
-For more information on how to properly power your module, refer to its datasheet on the `Vertiq website <https://www.vertiq.co/>`_.
+For more information on how to properly power your module, refer to its family page.

-When setting the configuration parameters on the module through Control Center, it should be connected to a PC with a USB-to-UART converter.
+When setting the module's configuration parameters through the Control Center, it should be connected to a PC with a USB-to-UART converter.
 For more details on how to use the Control Center with a module, refer to :ref:`control_center_start_guide`.

 When testing with the flight controller, the pins of the 81-08 must be connected to the appropriate output pins of the flight controller.
-The exact position or labeling of the output pins on your flight controller will vary depending on the specific flight controller you are using, refer to the flight controller's documentation for more information.
-The top pin of the 81-08, shown below with a white wire attached to it, should be connected to the signal output pin on your flight controller that is sending throttle commands.
+The exact position or labeling of the flight controller's output pins will vary depending on the specific hardware you are using.
+Refer to the flight controller's documentation for more information.
+The top pin of the 81-08, shown below with a white wire attached to it, should be connected to the flight controller's signal output pin sending throttle commands.
 The bottom pin of the 81-08 should be connected to ground.
 For this specfic example using a Pix32, the signal pin was attached to MAIN OUT 1 on the Pix32 when using Standard PWM, and AUX OUT 1 when using DSHOT (see the warning below for more details on
 DSHOT hardware setup).